splunk/public-o11y-docs/slo/create-slo.rst

       * - Compliance window
         - Select a compliance window for this SLO from the dropdown menu.

 #.
 Set up alerting for your SLO.
-You can subscribe to get notifications for the following alerts:
+You can subscribe to get notifications for the following alerts.

     .. list-table::
       :header-rows: 1